 Repurposing the Advocate House

-In addition, the current office space will be converted to a kids space, and one of the back rooms will become the office.
-The living room will be furnished for small group meetings and will become a resource center for prayer and social justice.
+In addition, the current office space will be converted more fully to a kids space, and one of the back rooms will become the office.
+Recessed lighting will be installed throughout the house, the linoleum floors will be replaced, and the exterior trim will be restored.
 If funds are available, the fireplace with be fitted with a gas log insert.

-To complete our obligations to the Town of Chapel Hill for development of the site south of the pond, funds raised will also be used to add an accessible parking space in front of the Chapel, to finish a parking area with ten parking spaces behind the house, to bring sewer to the house, and to fill in the existing septic system and old well.
+To complete our obligations to the Town of Chapel Hill for development of the site south of the pond, funds raised will also be used to finish a parking area with ten parking spaces behind the house, to add and additional handicap parking place, to bring sewer to the house, and remove the existing septic system.

 Online donations can be made here.